mcclaskey/batch_fslstats/README.md

 If you want to set up your WSL so that these drives automatically attach upon starting the WSL, you need to add these `mount` commands to your `.bashrc` file.
 To do this, open File Explorer in your PC and find the wsl machine.
 I usually find it through the File Explorer's sidebar.
 Then navigate to your WSL home directory and locate the .bashrc file.
 As an example, the address to my WSL .bashrc is `\\wsl.localhost\Ubuntu\home\mcclaskey\.bashrc`.
 Open the `.bashrc` file in notepad, scroll to the bottom, add the mount commands, then save and close the file.

 >[!TIP]
 > If you don't see the .bashrc file, it may be hidden.
 Check that your file explorer is set to show hidden files.
-Alternately, you can edit this .bashrc file inside your WSL using a shell text editor such as nano or gedit or vim.
-[Choose wisely](https://en.wikipedia.org/wiki/Editor_war).
+Alternately, you can edit this .bashrc file inside your WSL using a shell text editor such as nano or [emacs or vim](https://en.wikipedia.org/wiki/Editor_war).
+I recommend nano.

 Close and reopen your WSL terminal.
 If this worked you should be prompted for your admin password.